FuelLabs/fuel-indexer/docs/README.md

 #### 2.3.2 Deploying your index to your Fuel indexer service

-With our database and Fuel indexer indexer containers up and running, we'll deploy the index that we previously created.
+With our database and Fuel indexer containers up and running, we'll deploy the index that we previously created.
 If all goes well, you should see the following:

 ```bash
 forc index deploy --manifest hello_index.manifest.yaml --url http://0.0.0.0:29987